What is Static Electricity?

-Or, you come inside from the cold, pull off your hat and......BOING!!!
-Static hair - that static electricity makes your hair stand straight out from your head.
-What is going on here?
-And why is static more of a problem in the winter?
+Or, you come inside from the cold, pull off your hat and......static hair!
+The static electricity makes your hair stand straight out from your head.

 To understand static electricity, we have to learn a little bit about the nature of matter.
-Or in other words, what is all the stuff around us made of?
+Or in other words, what is everything made of?

 So what are atoms made of?
 In the middle of each atom is a "nucleus."
 The nucleus contains two kinds of tiny particles, called protons and neutrons.
 Orbiting around the nucleus are even smaller particles called electrons.
 The 115 kinds of atoms are different from each other because they have different numbers of protons, neutrons and electrons.

 (Note: A more accurate model would show the electrons moving in 3- dimensional volumes with different shapes, called orbitals.
-This may be discussed in a future issue.)
+This may be discussed in a future article.)

 Some materials hold their electrons very tightly.
 Electrons do not move through them very well.
 These things are called insulators.
 Plastic, cloth, glass and dry air are good insulators.
 Other materials have some loosely held electrons, which move through them very easily.
 These are called conductors.
 Most metals are good conductors.

 How can we move electrons from one place to another?
 One very common way is to rub two objects together.
 If they are made of different materials, and are both insulators, electrons may be transferred (or moved) from one to the other.
 The more rubbing, the more electrons move, and the larger the static charge that builds up.
 (Scientists believe that it is not the rubbing or friction that causes electrons to move.
 It is simply the contact between two different materials.
 Rubbing just increases the contact area between them.)